 There are still valid use-cases for shared health insurance such as those who have very little to spend on health insurance or are willing to take the risk of not being covered.

-I likely will continue to use my Christian HealthShare for at least one more year due to its low cost.
+I likely will continue to use my Christian HealthShare for at least one more year due to its low cost & now good support.

 However, I recognize that because of this low cost, getting any money for submitted claims can be like pulling teeth unless you get a good customer service representative on the phone.